-In addition, this Project includes planning and design to install signage and markings for a shared bike lane along San Carlos Street from 8th to 13th Avenues.
-This will be the City's first official bike route and a launching platform for a number of interconnecting bike routes.
+In addition, this Project included planning and design to install signage and markings for a shared bike lane along San Carlos Street from 8th to 13th Avenues.
+This will be the City's first official bike route and a launching platform for a number of interconnecting bike routes in years to come.
+In addition, with partial donation funding from adjoining neighbors, two or three landscaped median islands may be installed on San Carlos Street between 11th and 13th Avenues.